 But teams all around the world have specific requirements that would not be intuitive to add to Jira straight out of the box.

 That’s where the Atlassian Marketplace comes in.

-The Atlassian Marketplace offers you thousands of add-on possibilities to extend your jira with capabilities beyond belief.
+The Atlassian Marketplace offers you thousands of Jira add-ons to extend your capabilities beyond belief.

 Apps can be extremely powerful and show off just how flexible Jira can be.

 Note: We´ve summed up our top 5 favorite free Jira plugins

 With a wide range of features and functionality and workflows that can be tailored to your precise requirements, Jira is an extremely potent tool.

 And it is actually far more intuitive than it might seem at first.

 What’s more, while it is generally framed as a project management tool, it can be used to track almost anything that you might want, from clients to CVs to marketing tasks.

 It’s also a platform that rewards expertise, and knowing about shortcuts, apps, and JQL can significantly enhance your experience of the product.